vcool360/hangmangame/README.md

 # Hangman Game

 Welcome to my Hangman game project!
 This is a personal project I developed to sharpen my Python skills and get more familiar with web development using Flask.
-The game is simple but engaging: players guess letters to form a word before their hangman gets drawn completely.
+The game is simple: players guess letters to form a word before their hangman gets drawn completely.

 ## Features